spsforks/QB64-Wiki/DIM.md

 ## Example(s)

-*Example 1:* Defines Qt variable as a one byte fixed length string.
+Defines Qt variable as a one byte fixed length string.

 ```vb